Citadel-Station-13/Citadel-Station-13-RP/tgui/README.md

 Run `bin/tgui` with any of the options listed below.

+**Via provided cmd scripts (Windows)**:
+- `bin/tgui-build` - Build tgui in production mode and run a full suite of code checks.
+- `bin/tgui-dev` - Launch a development server.
+  - `bin/tgui-dev --reload` - Reload byond cache once.
+  - `bin/tgui-dev --debug` - Run server with debug logging enabled.
+  - `bin/tgui-dev --no-hot` - Disable hot module replacement (helps when doing development on IE8).
-**For Windows CMD or PowerShell users:**

-If you haven't opened the console already, you can do that by holding Shift and right clicking on the `tgui` folder, then pressing either `Open command window here` or `Open PowerShell window here`.
+> To open a CMD or PowerShell window in any open folder, right click **while holding Shift** on any free space in the folder, then click on either `Open command window here` or `Open PowerShell window here`.

-Run `.\bin\tgui.bat` with any of the options listed below.

-> If using PowerShell, you will receive errors if trying to run
-> `.\bin\tgui.ps1`, because default Windows policy does not allow direct
-> execution of PS1 scripts.
-Run `.\bin\tgui.bat` instead.

 **Available commands:**